-My practice is driven by a passion for discovering contemporary forms for traditional objects that reinforce and encourage the social progress we have made in the current millennium.
+My practice is driven by a passion for discovering contemporary forms for traditional objects that reinforce and encourage social progress.

 I believe that the built environments that we inhabit have the most profound emotional impact on our identities and the way that we conceive of the world we live in.

-i.e. The boundaries of our (perceived) reality and capabilities are insinuated by the codes that our constructed environments deliver to us.
+(i.e. The boundaries of our perceived reality and capabilities therein are insinuated by the coded information that our constructed environments deliver to us. )